hreis/github-finder/README.md

   So they retrieving the same value.
 So calling like contributors endpoint by repository we can make a Math that will return right value about forks, etc...
 - Cache is a big question on this project.
-  Since i don't know if it is viable to use cache when the data can change every minute.
+  Since i don't know if it is viable to use cache when the data can be changed on every minute.
   Thats why i developed the /util/cache but not using yet;
-- The project don't using NgRx as state management tool yet;
+- The project are not using NgRx as state management tool yet;
 - Project don't have tests yet;

 DataBase to save notes: